 New Zealand follows a southern-hemisphere school calendar, meaning the school year begins in late January and ends mid-December.
 There are four terms each year, and the longest holiday periods are in July and December.
 Dates often differ slightly for primary and secondary schools.

 Public schools in New Zealand

 Children are placed in state schools that serve their geographic zone and, for this reason, the best schools push up property prices in the suburbs they are in.

 Private and international schools in New Zealand

 Compared with public school fees, international schools are expensive in New Zealand.
 Private schools receive about a quarter of their funding from the government, and the rest from school fees.
 There is a range of private schools in New Zealand, including several offering the International Baccalaureate and the IGCSE/A-Levels.

 Some international schools in New Zealand are among the best in the world.
-They provide the benefit of allowing students to continue following the curriculum from their home country, which leads to a more consistent schooling experience.
+They provide the benefit of allowing students to continue following the curriculum from their home country or an international curriculum available worldwide, which leads to a more consistent and transferable schooling experience.

 Homeschooling in New Zealand

 Special-needs education in New Zealand

 The New Zealand Disability Strategy guides the work of government agencies on disability issues in New Zealand.
-All local schools and education services provide inclusive education, and teachers and educators are trained to support and believe in students with special needs.
+All local schools and education services provide inclusive education, and teachers and educators are trained to support students with special needs.
 They encourage students to progress and achieve and value their contribution to the learning environment.

 Tutors in New Zealand

 Private tutoring in New Zealand is a growing industry.
 That said, it is an area where parents can be vulnerable to scam offers and misleading advertising.

 In 2008, the New Zealand Tutoring Association (NZTA) Ltd. was created to protect parents and students.
 It is the only association of its kind in New Zealand and it represents tutoring organisations and educational tutors throughout New Zealand.
 The association was formed in recognition of the need to unify the tutoring industry nationally.
 It aims to represent tutors and tutoring organisations, act as a lobby group and raise the standard of tutoring in New Zealand.

 Tertiary education in New Zealand